 This section should only be used to convey information not addressed elsewhere in your application, for example, completion of supplemental coursework, employment gaps, academic issues, etc. Feel free to use bullet points where appropriate.

-As directed in the essay prompt, you may use this essay question to address a weakness in your profile, such as employment gap, or low GPA/low GMAT, or unusual choice of recommender.
+As directed in the essay prompt, you may use this essay question to address a weakness in your profile, such as employment gap, or low GPA/low GMAT, or unusual choice of the recommender.
 Your weakness may also bring out a positive aspect of your personality.
 You may either use bullet points or essay format for the optional statement.

 Optional Essay Tip -Ross MBA Admission blog: